architeuthidae/artiq/doc/manual/rtio.rst

 ARTIQ Real-Time I/O concepts
 ============================

-ARTIQ's Real-Time Input/Output design is cruncial to its ability to achieve nanosecond-level high timing resolution and microsecond-scale low latency.
+ARTIQ's Real-Time Input/Output design is crucial to its ability to achieve nanosecond-level high timing resolution and microsecond-scale low latency.
 These concepts explain:

-* how commands are scheduled and executed in ARTIQ
+* how commands are scheduled and executed in ARTIQ;
-* the abstractions used in ARTIQ-Python code
+* the abstractions used in ARTIQ-Python code;
 * the common mistakes and errors that can occur when using the system.

 In a typical lab environment, two very different classes of hardware need to be controlled.
 One class is the vast arsenal of diverse laboratory hardware which interfaces with and is controlled from a typical PC.
 The other is specialized real-time hardware that requires tight coupling and a low-latency interface to a CPU.
 ARTIQ extends the flexibility of the second class of hardware, yielding precise, deterministic control while utilizing a dialect of Python as its control language.
 To accomplish these goals, ARTIQ code is composed of two types of "programs":